Seaham Sea Glass

 The glass production in the area was strongest during the late 1800's to the early industrial era.
 Sunderland, the closest city still houses the National Glass Centre.
 They display the various wares made in the region during this period.

 The large coal pockets below the city and a large accessible harbor made this a perfect region for glass production.
 Many glass houses existed during the period.
-In town, the famous Londonderry Bottleworks was the largest bottle manufacturer in England turning out over 20,000 handblown bottles a day.
-Back then of course, most everything came in glass.
+In town, the famous Londonderry Bottleworks was the largest bottle manufacturer in England.
+They turned out over 20,000 handblown bottles a day that shipped around the world.
+This source is attributed for the vast amount of white, green, brown, aqua and seafoam sea glass.

 Types Of English Sea Glass (Seaham Sea Glass)